coyle/omcs/README.md

 "time_setup": The time in seconds required to sort the Morton keys and construct the quadtree.
 "time_queries": The time in seconds required to perform 'nqueries' computations.
 ## Expected Timings
-Since reference sequential implementations were not provided, only target parallel timings will be provided.
+Since reference sequential Barnes-Hut implementation were not provided, only target parallel timings will be provided.
+You can test the naive implementation to check out the benefit of Barnes-Hut algorithm.
 The following timings were obtained with "nqueries" >= 10000, "theta" = 0.1, "seed" = 5, "max_nthreads" = 32.

 time_setup:
   "nbodies" = 1e6: ~ 0.15 seconds